Joan Campbell

-Joan Ruth Campbell MBE (1925–1997) was a Victorian born potter/ceramic artist.
+Joan Ruth Campbell MBE (1925–1997) was an Australian potter/ceramic artist from Victorian.

 Joan Campbell was born in Geelong, Victoria in 1925.
 At the age of fifteen, in 1940, her family relocated to Western Australia.
 She took up pottery later in life, at first as just a hobby before pursuing it as a craft.
 She constructed a wood-fire kiln at her Scarborough home, teaching herself firing techniques.